KickItLikeShika/Scraping-Disney-Data/README.md

 Scraping Wikipedia pages with some Data Science techniques, BeautifulSoup, requests, JSON, and CSV to gather data about Disney movies and create a dataset for it.

-The data is totally cleaned.
+The data is totally clean.

 The data is available in CSV format.